The 22 Best Board Games for a Fun Family Game Night

 If your family likes puzzles, then they’ll love Qwirkle, the game where you match tiles by color and shape.
 The game consists of 108 wooden tiles with different colored shapes on them.
 To start, each player draws six random tiles from a bag.
 Then, take turns placing tiles on the table to create a line of up to six tiles that match in either color or shape and earn points for every tile you play.
 If you create a line of six, you get a Qwirkle!
 As the game grows, you can build upon existing lines (kind of like Scrabble).
 Continue to replenish your stash of tiles by drawing new ones from the bag until all the tiles have been used.
 The game ends with the first player to use all of his or her tiles, but ultimately it’s the player with the highest score who wins.

-Buy It: Qwirkle, $24
+Buy It: Qwirkle, $40

 Try and solve the identity of your opponent’s secret character before they guess yours in this two-person guessing game.
 Guess Who comes with two trays and a deck of cards that all contain the same 24 colorful characters.
-To begin, players set up their trays and each draw a card at random from the pile of character cards.
+To begin, players set up their trays and each draws a card at random from the pile of character cards.
 Then the inquiry begins.
 Take turns asking each other yes and no questions about the character and answer truthfully.
 “Does your character have glasses?”
 If the answer to a question is no, fold down the characters on your tray that don’t fit the criteria.
 Continue asking questions until you have narrowed down your opponent’s identity.
 The first player to correctly guess who is the winner.

-Buy It: Guess Who, $10
+Buy It: Guess Who, $13

 Get the whole family thinking with a game of Cranium.
 Cranium is an exercise for the whole mind that will have everyone humming, sketching, thinking, and solving.
 The goal of this game is to be the fastest team to make your way around the board and into Cranium Central by completing the designated activities.
 There are four kinds of activities, each represented by a different color on the game path.
 Each turn begins with an activity that correlates with the color of the space you’ve landed on.
 If you successfully complete the given activity, you get to roll the die and advance.
 Once a team has made their way around the board they enter Cranium Central where they must complete one final challenge to win.
 Great news if you’re short on time: a versatile game board can be folded three different ways for different rates of play.

-Buy It: Cranium, $40
+Buy It: Cranium, $49

 Rack up rental income and try not to get thrown in jail in this classic family game.
 Monopoly requires risk and luck as players buy available properties and trade lucrative ones.
 Move along the boardwalk by rolling a die, and if you land on an available property you can buy it.
 Charge your opponents rent when they land on a square you own, but you better be prepared to pay up if you land on one of theirs.
 The goal of this game is to bankrupt your opponents.
 If you buy enough property on the same part of the board, eventually the other players won’t be able to afford to pay your rent anymore.
 Monopoly is a great way to spend a rainy afternoon, but if time is of the essence, beware, one game can last for quite a while.

-Buy It: Monopoly, $15
+Buy It: Disney Monopoly, $25

 Prepare to go undercover in the guessing game Codenames.
 You’ll want at least four people to play, but you can have even more.
 Who wants to be the all-knowing spymaster?
 Who wants to identify the team operatives?
 To play, a series of 25 one-word code names are laid out on the table.
 Each team has a spymaster who knows which cards their operatives must guess in order to win.
-Without saying the code name, the spymasters give one word clues to their team who then have a chance to guess the code names of their field operatives.
-You better guess carefully or you risk accidentally naming one of the opposing team’s operatives, or worse the assassin!
+Without saying the code name, the spymasters give one-word clues to their team who then have a chance to guess the code names of their field operatives.
+You better guess carefully or you risk accidentally naming one of the opposing team’s operatives or worse the assassin!
 The first team to successfully identify all of their codenames wins.

 Buy It: Codenames, $15